dwainetrain/minderva/README.md

 **Version 0.08:**

 - First UX Pass:
-- Overall: Remove the profile that's on every page, and just put it on user profile page
+- ~~Overall: Remove the profile that's on every page, and just put it on user profile page for now~~
-- Homepage: If user is logged in, they should get main navigation, otherwise they should only see login/signup.
+- ~~Homepage: If user is logged in, they should get main navigation, otherwise they should only see login/signup.~~
-- Navigation: A sign out link should be provided if the user is logged in
+- ~~Navigation: A sign out link should be provided if the user is logged in~~
-- Display Cards: Cards should be shown in a table, with edit and delete buttons beside them
+- ~~Display Cards: Cards should be shown in a table, with edit and delete buttons beside them~~
-- Display Cards: Rename link to Card Collection
+- ~~Display Cards: Rename link to Card Collection~~
-- Display Cards: The page should refresh if the users signs in or out.
+- ~~Display Cards: The page should refresh if the users signs in or out.~~
-- Security: Are the paths blocked if the user is logged out? ie, the add card route?
+- ~~Security: Are the paths blocked if the user is logged out? ie, the add card route?~~
-- Edit Card: The page should flash message on edit, either error or success.
+- ~~Edit Card: The page should flash message on edit.~~
-- Edit card: After editing, it should return to card collection
+- ~~Edit card: After editing, it should return to card collection~~
-- Edit card: There should be a delete card button in edit
-- Edit card: There should be a disable button
-- Edit card: There should be a 'back to card collection" button, or cancel button
+- ~~Edit card: There should be a 'back to card collection" button, or cancel button~~
-- Edit Card: The routing bug should be fixed
+- Edit Card: The routing bug should be fixed (Tricky!
+Learn about subpage. )
 - Delete Card: A confirmation alert should pop up
 - Delete Card: A status message should flash in
 - Delete Card: consider confirmation with undo function (like gmail undo)